S-ameer1/Memocon/README.md

 <br>
 ->React JS: For building a dynamic and responsive user interface.
 <br>
--.Node JS: To handle server-side operations.
+->Node JS: To handle server-side operations.